 - In a week or so, the moisture should be near 6-8 percent.
 Shut off the kiln and let it cool completely.

 - Bring the cooled blanks to your shop.
 Let them acclimate to your shop environment for 1-2 weeks before finishing turning.

 - Drying times can be different for different woods, blank thickness, outside temperatures, and humidity.

 - If a bulb blows before you complete a cycle, start over at 40 watts and increase daily to where the last wattage bulb blew.

-- You can install remote digital thermometers to the top and bottom of the kiln to observe temperatures in real time.
+- You can install remote digital thermometers at the top and bottom of the kiln to observe temperatures in real-time.

 - You can achieve total insect control at 125 degrees for one week.

 All the dry wood will be worth it.
 Hope this was helpful!